rdekou/Log_events/README.md

 of occurence.

-You can view the notebooks directly on github, or clone the repository, install dependencies listed in the notebook and play with code locally.
+You can view the notebook directly on github, or clone the repository, install dependencies listed in the notebook and play with code locally.